Techniques for managing project allocation access¶

 It does mean that people have to be managed in two groups.
 But it lays down the foundation for an extensible data structure.

-In this example there is only one group of users but the PI is prepared to work with other groups as they come along.
+In this example there is only one group of users at this time, but the PI is prepared to work with other groups as they come along.

-- "data" is no longer group sticky.
-Objects will be created using the user's primary group, which is here "users".
-Objects meant to be shared with a group must be manually changed from "users" to the new group with
+- Objects just below "data" meant to be shared with a group must be manually changed by "bob" from "users" to the new group with

-- "atoms" is perhaps the "parent" directory for the researchers work
+- The "atoms" directory is perhaps the "parent" directory for the "bob_atoms" researchers' work.

 - "file10" is private to frank

-- "dir2" is accessible by bob_atoms but jane must create writable subdirectories if desired.
-Jane had to use chown to set the group ownership.
+- "dir2" is accessible by "bob_atoms" members.
+Jane can opt to create writable-by-bob_atoms subdirectories if desired.
+Jane would have to use chgrp to set the group ownership.

 - "tools" is perhaps a location for all of the future researcher groups' members to find a common set of code or reference data